bijoutrouvaille/fireward/readme.md

 #### Optional Types and `null`

 Unlike in Firebase Realitime Database, optional types differ from `null`s.
 Optional types are indicated with a `?` before the colon, e.g. `{phone?: string}`. _Warning_: this will allow you to define keys with value `undefined`, which Firestore may reject as an error.
-"Optional string" means that either the value is a string, or the key is absent from the object.
+Firestore has no equivalent to the JavaScript `undefined`.

 #### Punctuation